Quick and accurate communication is imperative in hospital settings.

 A hospital setting has many touch points with the potential for miscommunications, from the reception desk and emergency room to the billing office.
 Hospital staff need to be ready for anything and for anyone who may walk through their doors next.
-Phone interpreting may be sufficient for addressing scheduling questions, but other situations demand face-to-face interaction.
+Over-the-phone health care interpreters may be sufficient for addressing scheduling questions, but other situations demand face-to-face interaction.
 Having an on-site interpreter available at a moment’s notice isn’t always practical or possible, especially when you see patients who speak less common languages.

 Working with a language services provider that offers a full range of solutions, from phone interpreting to video remote interpreting, allows you to keep costs in check while maximizing the benefits to your patients and your bottom line.